laaksomavrick/devblog/content/blog/speed-up-docker-builds-for-nodejs-lambda-functions/index.md

 ---
 title: Speeding up Docker builds for Node.js Lambda functions
 date: "2023-10-12T00:00:00.000Z"
-description: Decrease your Docker build times with a few lines worth of code changes by 1000% (more or less).
+description: Decrease your Docker build times with a few lines of changes by 1000% (more or less).
 ---

 Docker's ubiquity presently is not without warrant: pretty much every deployment process I've seen in the past five years of my career has leveraged it to generate images for deployments.
 Amazon's ECS, Google's Cloud Run, and Kubernetes all have images and containers at their core.
 Cloud native is the de-facto standard.
 So, accordingly, my present project (a serverless backend leveraging AWS Lambda) uses Docker to package the functions that are invoked.